Soezdemir23/super-memeory-game/README.md

 # Super Memory Game: Pepe Edition

+## If you want to play it on your computer:

++ clone it
++ npm ci, to install required packages conservatively.
+Alternatively smash that `npm install` on your terminal and hit enter
++ npm run and enter

+## If you want to play it on the browser:
+scroll down :)

 ## What is a memorygame?

 It's basically a series of cards or pictures that shuffle each time you choose a card